clarelgibson/dash/README.md

 # Contact
 You can use the following channels to get in touch with me about this project:

--   surreydatagirl@gmail.com---for any questions about the project, or to collaborate with me on making it better.
+-   [Email me](mailto:surreydatagirl@gmail.com) for any questions about the project, or to collaborate with me on making it better.
--   [GitHub Issues](https://github.com/clarelgibson/dash/issues)---for direct feedback, enhancement requests or raising bugs.
+-   [GitHub Issues](https://github.com/clarelgibson/dash/issues) for direct feedback, enhancement requests or raising bugs.

+DELETE EVERYTHING ABOVE THIS LINE AFTER COPYING THE TEMPLATE TO A NEW REPO
 ---
 # {PROJECT ABBREVIATED NAME} <img src="images/generic-logo.png" align="right" width="200" style="margin-left:50px;"/>